-2022 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY RESTRICTED STOCK UNITS?
+2024 · WHAT ISSUES SHOULD I CONSIDER REGARDING MY RESTRICTED STOCK UNITS?

-RSU GRANT ISSUES YES NO INVESTMENT ISSUES YES NC Do you need to review how RSUs work?
-Do you need to confirm the conditions of vesting?
+RSU GRANT ISSUES YES NO ļ Do you need to review how RSUs work? } Do you need to confirm the conditions of vesting?
 If so, consider the following: Depending on your plan, your RSUs may fully vest after a number of years, or they may follow a graduated vesting schedule over multiple years.
-Your plan may tie vesting to a liquidity event or performance Do shares of your company's stock, along with any unvested RSUs, make up a significant percentage of your investment portfolio (e.g., more than 10%)?
-If so, consider tax-efficient diversification strategies.
-Maintaining a concentration in your company's stock can be especially risky.
-Does your company have a blackout period or trading window, or are there other limitations on your ability to sell shares? goals, instead of (or in addition to) the expiration of a vesting period. ■ Vesting triggers should be closely monitored to ensure there is no surprise tax liability.
-Do you need downside protection while holding your company's shares?
-If so, consider whether buying put options (if permitted) or investments with negative correlation would offer a safeguard.
-Does your plan allow you to defer distribution of shares and continue to hold units until a later date, post-vesting (e.g., at retirement)?
-If so, consider whether it would be advantageous to choose a for the provider to be advantageous to choose a Are you considering selling company shares at a loss?
-If so, review how the timing of your sale and any RSU grants or vesting may trigger the wash-sale rules. future payment date to coordinate the timing of tax recognition I I with your overall plan.
-Also, understand what events may accelerate any deferred payments.
-TAX ISSUES YES NC TAX ISSUES Do you need to understand the tax consequences of the grant of your RSUs?
-If so, note that the receipt of an RSU is not a taxable event.
-Income is not recognized until the shares (or cash) are delivered.
-YES accelerate any deferred payments. > Do you need to review what you will receive when your RSUs vest?
-If so, determine whether a cash settlement and/or stock Do you need to understand the tax consequences of the grant of your RSUs?
-If so, note that the receipt of an RSU is not a taxable event.
-Income is not recognized until the shares (or cash) are delivered.
-Do you need to understand the tax consequences of the vesting of your RSUs?
-If so, consider the following: accelerate any deferred payments.
-Do you need to review what you will receive when your RSUs vest?
-If so, determine whether a cash settlement and/or stock settlement option is offered.
-Does your company accrue/pay dividend equivalents while you hold RSUs?
-Do you need to understand the tax consequences of the grant of your RSUs?
-If so, note that the receipt of an RSU is not a taxable event.
-Income is not recognized until the shares (or cash) are delivered.
-Do you need to understand the tax consequences of the vesting of your RSUs?
+Your plan may tie vesting to a liquidity event or performance goals, instead of (or in addition to) the expiration of a vesting period.
+Vesting triggers should be closely monitored to ensure there is no surprise tax liability. } Does your plan allow you to defer distribution of shares and continue to hold units until a later date, post-vesting (e.g., at retirement)?
+If so, consider whether it would be advantageous to choose a future payment date to coordinate the timing of tax recognition with your overall plan.
+Also, understand what events may accelerate any deferred payments. } Do you need to review what you will receive when your RSUs vest?
+If so, determine whether a cash settlement and/or stock settlement option is offered. } Does your company accrue/pay dividend equivalents while you hold RSUs?
+If so, consider how this affects your cash flow and tax liability. } Do you need to review how termination of your employment (voluntary or involuntary), disability, or death might affect your interests under your plan?
+If so, termination generally causes you to forfeit unvested interests (unless vesting is accelerated under your plan).